lettier/lambda-lantern/README.md

 # Build Lambda Lantern.
 # Double check the include and lib paths.
-# You may need addtional flags for your platform.
+# You may need additional flags for your platform.

 make \
   CXXFLAGS=" \